-Our cash and cash equivalents decreased by \$4.9 million to \$9.3 million at December 31, 2008 from \$14.2 million at December 31, 2007.
-Net cash used by operating activities amounted to \$0.5 million, net cash used in financing activities amounted to \$4.1 million and the effect of foreign exchange on cash was \$0.3 million.
+Our cash and cash equivalents decreased by \$0.8 million to \$8.6 million at December 31, 2009 from \$9.3 million at December 31, 2008.
+Net cash provided by operating activities amounted to \$1.0 million, net cash provided by investing activities amounted to \$1.6 million, net cash used in financing activities amounted to \$3.6 million and the effect of foreign exchange on cash was \$0.2 million.

-Net cash used by operating activities in 2008 was \$0.5 million.
-In 2008, cash was mainly provided by \$4.7 million from income from operations net of non-cash charges, and a \$2.8 million decrease in accounts receivable and a decrease in other current assets of \$0.2 million offset by a \$8.3 million decrease in accounts payable and accrued expenses.
-The decrease in accounts receivable relates primarily to our decreased revenue in the fourth quarter of 2008 compared to the comparable period in 2007.(\$40.0 million compared to \$47.1 million).
-The decrease in accounts payable is primarily due to our decreased net sales in the fourth quarter of this year as compared to 2007 and our normal cycle of payments.
+Net cash provided by operating activities in 2009 was \$1.0 million.
+In 2009, cash was mainly provided by \$4.4 million from income from operations net of non-cash charges, and a \$5.7 million increase in accounts payable and a decrease in inventory of \$0.1 million, offset by a \$9.0 million increase in accounts receivable.
+The increase in accounts receivable relates primarily to our increased revenue in December of 2009, compared to the comparable period in 2008.
+The increase in accounts payable is primarily due to our increased net sales in December 2009 as compared to 2008 and our normal cycle of payments.

-In 2008, cash used in investing activities nearly offset cash provided by investing activities.
-The Company purchased \$16.8 million of marketable securities during 2008 and sold \$17.1 million of marketable securities during 2008.
-These securities are highly rated and liquid.
-They are classified as available-for-sale securities in accordance with SFAS 115 "Accounting for Certain Investments in Debt and Equity Securities", and as a result unrealized gains and losses are reported as part of accumulated other comprehensive income.
-Cash was also used in investing activities in the amount of \$0.3 million for the purchase of equipment and leasehold improvements.
+In 2009, cash provided in investing activities was \$1.6 million.
+This primarily resulted from net sales of \$1.8 million in marketable securities.
+These securities are highly rated and highly liquid.
+These securities are classified as available-for-sale securities in accordance with ASC Topic 320 "Investments in Debt and Equity Securities", and as a result, unrealized gains and losses are reported as part of accumulated other comprehensive income .
+Cash was also used in investing activities in the amount of \$0.2 million for the purchase of equipment and leasehold improvements.

-Net cash used in financing activities in 2008 of \$4.1 million consisted of \$2.8 million of dividend payments on our Common Stock and \$1.5 million for the purchases of shares of our Common Stock, offset by \$0.2 million from proceeds from the exercise of stock options.
+Net cash used in financing activities in 2009 of \$3.6 million consisted of \$2.8 million of dividend payments on our Common Stock and \$0.7 million for the purchases of shares of our Common Stock

 In 2008, the Company's Board of Directors authorized the purchase of 500,000 shares of our Common Stock.
 In 2002, the Company's Board of Directors authorized the purchase of 1,490,000 shares of our Common Stock.
 In October 1999, the Company was authorized by the Board of Directors to buy back 521,013 shares of our Common Stock in both open market and private transactions, as conditions warrant.
-A total of 1,936,757 shares of the Company's stock have been bought back to date leaving a balance of 574,256 shares of Common Stock that the Company is authorized to buy back in the future.
+A total of 2,009,227 shares of the Company's stock have been bought back to date leaving a balance of 501,786 shares of Common Stock that the Company is authorized to buy back in the future.

-The repurchase program is expected to remain effective for the remainder of 2009.
+The repurchase program is expected to remain effective for the remainder of 2010.
 We intend to hold the repurchased shares in treasury for general corporate purposes, including issuances under various stock plans.
-As of December 31, 2008, we held 640,838 shares of our Common Stock at an average cost of \$5.28 per share.
-As of December 31, 2007 we held 576,002 shares of our Common Stock at an average cost of \$3.96 per share.
+As of December 31, 2009, we held 595,656 shares of our Common Stock in treasury at an average cost of \$5.97 per share.
+As of December 31, 2008, we held 640,838 shares of our Common Stock in treasury at an average cost of \$5.28 per share.